 - Inheritance tax No

 - CFC law No

 Flag Theory | Passports.IO and our qualified attorney in Panama will guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

 First, we will provide you access to our network of advisers in Panama to find the most suitable forestry investment according to your needs.

 If you wish to make the investment through a legal entity, we will handle the Panama Company incorporation process and introduce you to several Panama Banks to open a bank account.
 We work primarily with banks that allow for remotely opened accounts to ensure you are ready to make the investment as soon as possible.

-We will send you the application forms and provide assistance to complete the questionnaires, translate and authenticate documents.
-You will have to visit Panama, do the medical examination, and register with the National Immigration Service, take photos, submit all required documents and undergo the fingerprints procedures.
+We will send you the application forms and provide assistance to complete the questionnaires, and translate and authenticate documents.
+You will have to visit Panama, undergo the medical examination, register with the National Immigration Service, take photos, submit all required documents and carry out the fingerprint procedures.
 Your dedicated account manager and our Panama lawyer will guide you through this process.